-An STD is a disease that spread mainly by sexual contact.
-A partner with STD may transmit the diseases, causing an organism to the other partner during vaginal, oral or anal sex.
-STDs are the most commonly spread complicated diseases in the world to catch as you have to be up close and personal to transmit them.
+An STD is a disease that spreads mainly through sexual contact.
+STDs are one of the most commonly spread diseases in the world.
 What makes these STDs common?
-The prime reason is mainly that people do not really know how to prevent, treat, and avoid them in the first place.
-Or when they do, they do not do it effectively.
+The main reason is that people do not know that they are infected, how to prevent an infection or how to treat an STD.
+Or when they do, they don't do it effectively.

-It is imperative to learn that not all diseases that affect the genitals are STDs and are not always related to sex.
-Some of these are just sexually-associated, which means that are not transmitted during intercourse, but occur as a result of it.
-For instance, an urinary tract infection may occur because of the irritation caused by sex.
+It is important to learn that not all diseases that affect the genitals are STDs, and are not always directly related to sex.
+Some of these are just sexually-associated, which means that they are not transmitted during intercourse, but occur as a result of it.
+For instance, an urinary tract infection may occur because of several types of STDs.

-Below are some of the most common STDs that you should know about:
+Below are some of the most common STDs and their rashes that you should know about:

-Despite the lack of symptoms, it is imperative to get yourself and your partner screened if you think you perhaps have been exposed to chlamydia.
-If left untreated, it may cause a lot of harm to the body in the long-run.
+Despite the lack of symptoms, it is vital to get yourself and your partner screened if you think you perhaps have been exposed to chlamydia.
+If left untreated, it may cause a lot of damage.

 Gonorrhea, which is also known as ‘the clap’, happens to be another bacterial sexually transmitted disease.
 It usually infects the same organs as chlamydia, and if left untreated, has similar long-term effects.

-Gonorrhea symptoms include burning sensation while urinating; men find a yellow, white, or greenish discharge from the penis.
+Gonorrhea symptoms include a burning sensation while urinating; men find a yellow, white, or greenish discharge from the penis.
 As it is with chlamydia, many people do not find any symptoms of gonorrhea.
-Be aware of the fact that gonorrhea can also infect the throat when transmitted via oral sex and cause a skin rash if it comes in contact with the skin.
+Be aware of the fact that gonorrhea can also infect the throat when transmitted via oral sex and cause a skin rash, mainly on the trunk, limps and palms/soles.

 Scabies is a contagious skin disease that is not always sexually transmitted.
 It is generally caused by the parasite Sarcoptes scabei, where an individual feels itchy skin rash that gets worse at night.
 These skin rashes are generally found in the folds on the skin, such as on the wrist, between the fingers, ankles, and even in the genital area.